Surfers Paradise YHA – 8/10

 Room was odourless, clean carpets and fresh bed sheets.
 Bathrooms and kitchen area were both kept tidy, and cleaned by staff multiple times throughout the day.
 The rest of the hostel was basically outside because it was a veranda, so you had the natural mess that comes with that, but communal areas (like tables, chairs and balcony railings) were spotless.

-Not tons to do on site – there was a TV in the lounge area, with some board games and DVD’s.
+Not tons to do on-site – there was a TV in the lounge area, with some board games and DVDs.
 The balcony had a BBQ, which we made us of on our first night there.
-The hostel itself is above lots of small shops and boutiques, so you could wander round those or go for a pint at the pub next door.
+The hostel itself is above lots of small shops and boutiques, so you could wander around those or go for a pint at the pub next door.

 The hostel is pretty far out from central Surfer’s, but they offer a free shuttle bus service into the city at different times of the day.
 It’s also located in Main Beach, so you are only a few hundred metres from the shore.

 There was only one other guy in our room, and he was a long-term worker, so had his belongings pretty well organised.
 There were 4 large lockers, big enough to fit up to a 70L backpack, which meant there wasn’t lots of stuff all over the floor.
 Two electric fans, one wall mounted and one free-standing, which kept the air circulating.
 As our room was close to the communal areas, the wifi reached the room (HURRAY!).

 This place was built like a fortress.
 Only people who worked at the hostel or who were staying as guests had access to the rooms and facilities.
 The reception was on the ground floor, but everything else was on the first level, to which a secure, locked stairwell was the only way up.
 You needed a key to get through the gate up to the hostel (but it opened on its own to exit), that would also allow access to your room.
 Inside the rooms were large lockers, and reception also offered to hold belongings in a storage room, located next to their desk downstairs.